 SACRAMENTO, CA –-(Ammoland.com)- On April 24th, the Senate Natural Resources and Water Committee will hear SB 1221 (Lieu), legislation that would outlaw the use of dogs for hunting bears and bobcats in California.

-Natural resource policy decisions are most appropriately made in public forum by the California Fish and Game Commission – the regulatory body established by the Legislature specifically to regulate hunting seasons, bag limits and methods of take.
+Natural resource policy decisions are most appropriately made in a public forum by the California Fish and Game Commission – the regulatory body established by the Legislature specifically to regulate hunting seasons, bag limits, and methods of taking.